avigoldman/fuse-email/README.md

 ## Start Listening

 #### `fuse.setupTransport(callback)`
 Runs the setup for the transport.
-This will make sure you are setup correctly with SparkPost.
+This will make sure you are setup correctly with your transport.
 Do not use this in production.
 ```
 fuse.setupTransport(function() {
   // setup the server and endpoint